frenchpiezs/PS-Hardening-Script/README.md

 `PS-Vulnerability Scanner` (Previously Named pie.secure) is a Bash script designed to help secure your Ubuntu-based Linux system.
 It automates various security-related tasks, making it easier for users to enhance the security of their systems. pie.secure is perfect for cybersecurity competitions such as CCDC, CyberPatriot, and HiveStorm!

+## Version 2.0 Pre-release

+To access the pre-release go into the releases section of this github, and pre-release v2.0 should be pinned on top.

 ## Features

 - **Update:** Keeps your system up-to-date by running package updates and enabling auto-updates.